prest/prest/docs/configurations/_index.en.md

 Optionally the pREST can be configured by TOML file.

-You can follow this sample and create your own `prest.toml` file and put this on the same folder that you run `prest` command.
+You can follow this sample and create your own `prest.toml` file and put this on the same folder that you run `prestd` command.

 ```toml
 migrations = "./migrations"